Haskar8136/Linux-Hardening-in-Practice-UFW-SSH-Permissions-More/README.md

 ## Why This Guide?

-I wrote this after configuring UFW on production servers, **Monero nodes**, and my own machines.
+I wrote this after configuring UFW on production servers, **Kaspa nodes**, and my own machines.
 No theory.
 Just **what actually works**.

 You'll learn how to: